Google’s desire for the internet to have authentic, relevant content that’s easy to find and consume makes my heart happy.

-It’s a pretty comprehensive guide and as they mention right from the getgo it won’t provide any secrets that’ll automatically rank your site first in Google, but following the best practices outlined will hopefully make it easier for search engines to crawl, index and understand your content.
+It’s a pretty comprehensive guide and as they mention right from the getgo it won’t provide any secrets that’ll automatically rank your site first in Google, but following the best practices outlined will hopefully make it easier for search engines to crawl, index, and understand your content.

-Remember that’s the end-game, make your site simple + user-friendly for your users (+ of course, Google).
+Remember that’s the end-game, make your site is simple + user-friendly for your users (+ of course, Google).

-I pulled out a short list of action items you can begin focusing on today.
-Remember SEO is a marathon, not a sprint.
+Don’t forget, SEO is a marathon, not a sprint.
 As a web designer, the main tasks I tend to focus on first to lay the foundation for all of my websites are:

 - Using heading tags to emphasize important text